termly/apidocs/requests.md

 While similar to a `GET` (they both don't have a payload), a `DELETE` request may only have the `query` query string parameter. `DELETE` does not support paging.
 It will delete all records matching the `query`.

+# Batch request processing

+Creating and updating endpoints allow for multiple objects to be sent in.
+When processing these requests, the API will do partial processing if it can.
+So if you send in six and two fail validation, we'll continue to process the remaining four.
+In this situation, we return an HTTP status code of `207` to indicate multiple statuses.
+You'll need to go through each returned object to see if it was successful or not.
+If all the objects fail validation, you will receive a status of `400` indicating that the entire batch was bad.

+There is one exception to this rule.
+For authorization, it is all or nothing.
+For example, you send in six accounts, but your API key only has access to five of them.
+In this situation, we do not process any of them.
+The entire request is failed with a `403` status code.